tokio-rs/website/content/docs/getting-started/chat.md

 ```

 Data read from the socket is buffered into `rd`.
 When a full line is read, it is
-is returned to the caller.
-Lines submitted by the caller to write to the socket
+returned to the caller.
+Lines submitted by the caller to write to the socket are
-are buffered into `wr`, then flushed.
+buffered into `wr`, then flushed.

 This is how the read half is implemented: